-When it comes to overnight parking in the UK, things are not crystal clear.
+Things are not crystal clear when it comes to overnight parking and whether it is legal to sleep in your car in the UK.
 How national rules or local bylaws are applied may depend on things like:

 - Whether you park on public or private land